 - Minors: Employees aged 16 to 17 years old can be paid 85 percent of the minimum wage ($7.86).
 Employees under the age of 20 can be paid as little as $4.25 per hour for their first 90 days of employment at any job.

-- Exempt employees under the Fair Labor Standards Act (FLSA).
+- Exempt employees under the Fair Labor Standards Act (FLSA) do not fit into the Michigan minimum wage requirements.

 How should small business owners prepare for changes to the minimum wage?

-Since minimum wage changes will most likely be happening, you should plan accordingly.
+Since changes to the minimum wage in Michigan will most likely be happening, you should plan accordingly.
 We recommend taking the following steps to prepare:

 - Reevaluate your budget: Review your monthly cash flow, and see if you need to adjust your budget.
 Take the upcoming minimum wage changes into account, and adjust future hiring plans if necessary.